-What If My PI Case Goes to Court?
+What if My Personal Injury Case Goes to Court?

 Being involved in an accident is always a stressful time.
 It doesn’t become less stressful if your case is taken to court.